-In ICP editor submode, the control provides various functions for selecting contour elements, form elements, contour corners, and contour areas.
-You can call these functions by soft key.
+In the ICP editor submode, the control provides various functions for selecting contour elements, form elements, contour corners, and contour areas.
+These functions can be called via soft key, touch gestures, or the mouse.

 Selected contour corners or contour elements are shown in red.